 Advantages of Stainless Steel Cable:

-• Superior Durability: Offers greater resistance to wear and tear compared to galvanized steel cable.
+Superior Strength and Durability: Offers greater tensile strength and resistance to wear and tear compared to galvanized steel cable.

 Drawbacks of Stainless Steel Cable: